Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Most beings would want to rest and recuperate.
 But not Austin, oh no. Because *of course* he didn’t.
 That just made him more certain he had to attack the day harder.
 Drink coffee, run an extra mile that morning, cook a big breakfast to clear the cobwebs, and spend more effort lifting those *ridiculous* weights of his, all to chase a mild dopamine rush.

 It was infuriating.
-Six could *feel* his host’s fatigue, the aching muscles, the almost scratchy feeling behind his eyes, the way the whole world felt *heavier.* He’d have much preferred it if Austin had taken just the one day off… but at least last night had been productive.
+Six could *feel* his host’s fatigue, the aching muscles, the almost scratchy feeling behind his eyes, the way the whole world felt *heavier.* He’d have much preferred it if Austin had taken just the one day off... but at least last night had been productive.

 Six seldom had opportunity for productivity.
 Most nights, Austin slept with his partner.
 In the rare evenings where they weren’t violently mating until dawn, they simply laid in bed, close to each other in such a way that it would be *impossible* to pilot Austin up and on to more immediately useful activities without alerting her.
 Finally, though, an opportunity had presented itself.
 Lauren had gone to visit her brother in another state, leaving Austin to sleep alone for a change.
 And so, in the night, Six had suppressed his host’s mind-state, taken over, and used the darkest hours of the night to call in his ship and *work.*